 Take this platform seriously.
 Spend time filling out your profile in its entirety.
 Connect with people.
 Like and comment on posts.
 Share your own posts and publish original content.
 Ask for and offer testimonials to people you’ve worked with in the past.

-If you want to learn more about how to use LinkedIn to land high-paying clients, fill out the form below and I’ll send you my free guide.
+If you want to learn more about how to use LinkedIn to land high-paying clients, download this free guide I made.

 4. Focus on Something You Know Really Well